How to Reinstate Car Insurance After a Lapse

 Pay All Past-Due Premiums in Full

-Partial payments are not accepted for reinstatement.
-You must pay the full amount of all past-due premiums before your insurer will process the request.
-Ask specifically whether any late fees or reinstatement fees are also required, which vary by insurer and state.
-Get the exact dollar amount owed in writing before submitting payment.
+Partial payments aren't accepted for reinstatement.
+You must pay the full amount of all past-due premiums before your insurer processes the request.
+Ask specifically whether late fees or reinstatement fees are also required, since amounts vary by insurer and state.
+Get the exact dollar amount owed in writing before you submit payment, and confirm which payment methods your insurer accepts.

 3. 3